stacksgov/grants-program/docs/Funding-Stream-Details.md

 ### Stacks Community Builder Grant

 This is a great place for individuals or teams looking to champion community building efforts to start.
-Funding available from $0 to $10k.
+Funding available for all *non-technical* grant projects from $0 to $10k.

 </br>